tc39/proposal-type-annotations/README.md

 ### Function Overloads

 In existing type systems, functions declarations and methods may omit their body.
-This may be used to  form may be used for [TypeScript function overloading](https://www.typescriptlang.org/docs/handbook/functions.html#overloads).
-Example:
+This is used for [function overloading](https://www.typescriptlang.org/docs/handbook/functions.html#overloads), which communicates that the return type of a function varies with its inputs.

 ```ts
 function foo(x: number): number